Thank you! Your submission has been received!

 You can begin to add regular elements as you would to any other portion of your website - simply drag, and drop.
 Once dropped in to your list, notice that the element will immediately populate for each of the items in the list.

-Just as you would for any other elements on the page, you can also add classes to any elements within a dynamic list.
+Just as you would for any other elements on the page, you can also add classes to any elements within a Collection List.
 This will help you style each of the elements in a near unlimited amount of ways.

 Now it’s time for the magic.
 Now it’s time to add in your content, which you can do in one of two ways - The first is using static content, like an image from your asset library or content that you type right in.

-The more common way of adding content to Dynamic Lists, is by utilizing the content you’ve already created in the collection itself.
+The more common way of adding content to Collection List, is by utilizing the content you’ve already created in the collection itself.
 This is done through a process called binding.
 In order to use content from your collection, you need to first bind each of the elements individually.

 To bind an item you may either double-click it, or click it once and navigate to the Settings Panel.
 You will be given an option to select from a dropdown the field you wish to use.